-- Write a conclusion with brief restatement of the categories.
+- Write a conclusion with a brief restatement of the categories.

 - Using too many categories: if you do it, the idea and the criteria for the classification are very likely to be disintegrated and your essay will turn into a simple enumeration, thus, failing to show generalization skills.

 - Using not enough categories: it can result in the omission of an important type of objects.